srihari345/RubyTestUnitSelenium/README.md

 -Create a new public git repository, and push your code to a branch named 'GUI'
 --------------------------------------------------------------------------------------------------------------------------------

-*Test Case:users are able to naviagate "https://docs.google.com/forms/d/e/1FAIpQLSeT6MPuoZm8Ks3TUw9j3lTKeUlwvcVseFeear6OF4ey24Q40g/viewform" site and submit the fields.
+*Test Case:users are able to naviagate "https://docs.google.com/forms/d/e/1FAIpQLSeT6MPuoZm8Ks3TUw9j3lTKeUlwvcVseFeear6OF4ey24Q40g/viewform" site , enter the required fields and then submit the fields.
 Here are test steps.

 #Positive test case scenario: Enter text\ select the checkbox required fields in teh web page (Enter name text box and select development check box)